utopia-foss/dantro/doc/plotting/creators/ext.rst

       You should implement the logic for entering or exiting animation mode in such a way, that flip-flopping between the two modes is not possible.
     * The ``animation`` parameters need to be given if *entering* into animation mode is desired.
       In such cases, ``animation.enabled`` key should be set to ``False``.
-    * The :py:class:`~dantro.plot_creators._plot_helper.PlotHelper` instance of the first plot function invocation will be discarded and a new instance will be created for the second invocation.
+    * The :py:class:`~dantro.plot.creators._plot_helper.PlotHelper` instance of the first plot function invocation will be discarded and a new instance will be created for the second invocation.

 A plot function could then look like this:

 .. code-block:: python

-    from dantro.plot_creators import is_plot_func, PlotHelper
+    from dantro.plot.creators import is_plot_func, PlotHelper

     @is_plot_func(use_dag=True, required_dag_tags=('nd_data',),
                   supports_animation=True)